Pachappa Camp

-Pachappa Camp (also known as Dosan’s Republic) was founded in 1905 and is considered to be the first Korean settlement established in the United States.
+Pachappa Camp (also known as Dosan's Republic) was founded in 1904 and is one of the earliest significant Korean settlements established in the United States.
+It was founded by Ahn Changho (also known by his pen name Dosan), one of the earliest Korean immigrants to the United States and a prominent Korean independence activist.
 Located in downtown Riverside, California, the original address of the site was 1532 Pachappa Avenue but has since been changed to 3096 Cottage Street.
 The settlement was active until 1918 and at peak season hosted nearly 300 people.
-Pachappa Camp has been cited by historians as the birthplace and center of the early Korean American community and the Korean independence movement.
-On March 23, 2017, the Riverside City Council designated the Pachappa Camp site as a “Point of Cultural Interest.”
+Pachappa Camp is labeled the first Korean settlement in the United States by several historians and the Riverside City government, but this label is disputed by historian John Cha.
+On March 23, 2017, the Riverside City Council designated the Pachappa Camp site as a "Point of Cultural Interest."

+The camp is also notable as being the site of where Ahn founded the New People's Association (also "Sinminhoe"), one of the earliest and most significant Korean associations in the United States.
+It is also where Ahn formulated the idea for the 1913 Young Korean Academy ("Heungsadan").

 History

-Founding by Dosan Ahn Chang Ho
+Founding

-Pachappa Camp was founded in 1904 by Dosan Ahn Chang Ho.
+Pachappa Camp was founded in 1904 by Ahn Chang Ho, who is also known by his pen name "Dosan".
 Dosan and his wife, Helen Ahn, first arrived in San Francisco in 1902 to study Christianity and the English language but faced barriers finding employment due to anti-Asian sentiment in the area.
 Dosan and Helen moved to Riverside in 1904, with encouragement from two Korean friends who worked on citrus farms there and spoke of plentiful job openings.
 Despite the availability of jobs, Korean immigrants found difficulty in getting employment in agriculture due to the Japanese monopoly on labor contracts and the lack of their own labor bureau.

 Dosan became acquainted with Cornelius Earle Rumsey, a retired executive of the National Biscuit Company, a church member of the local Calvary Presbyterian Church, and the owner of Alta Cresta Groves.
 Cornelius offered employment to Dosan and other Korean immigrants at the grove, as well as a $1500 loan to lease housing and office space for a Korean employment agency.
 The Korean Employment Bureau (also known as the Korean Labor Bureau) was set up in the Pachappa Camp location in downtown Riverside and was in operation by April 1905.
 It provided Korean immigrants with employment opportunities and ultimately spurred the growth of the Korean population and community in Riverside.

 Many Koreans who arrived in San Francisco and were directed to Riverside to find work were Christian converts.
 They carried letters from American church leaders in Korea that certified full communion and they went on to attend, build relationships, and work on joint efforts with the Calvary Presbyterian Church.
-Rumsey’s loan was paid back within two months as more Korean immigrants moved to Riverside and found work.
+Rumsey's loan was paid back within two months as more Korean immigrants moved to Riverside and found work.
 Eventually, the Korean immigrants rented and moved into the barracks nearby the labor bureau at the camp.